 5. In order to appear on search engines, you need to submit your website to them

 Search engines are advanced enough to pick up websites on their own.
 They have bots that are constantly crawling the internet.
-Which means that once your website is live and your business is searched, it will appear.
+This means that once your website is live and your business is searched, it will appear.
 Where it ranks in terms of keywords related to your service is a different story, that depends on SEO.